Tested: Is Squarespace Good For SEO in 2024?

 A little unintuitive, but at least it’s possible.

-The bad news however is there’s no code injection option for blog pages.
-Which means you won’t be able to add custom schema (for example FAQ or HowTo schema) to a blog post.
+The bad news however is there’s no code injection option for blog posts.
+Which means you won’t be able to add custom schema to a blog post.

 Learn more about structured data and rich snippets